Guide to cheap airline flights to Japan

 We know, these aren’t exactly budget airlines, but if you have the means, why not fly in added comfort?
 Some of these full-service airlines to Japan offer cheap tickets which you can take full advantage of.
 You might have to make a pit stop along the way but you get in-flight service, meals and entertainment, more legroom, and extra baggage allowance.

-While their prices might be a little higher compared to budget airlines, Singapore Airlines has direct flights to cities like Tokyo, Osaka, Nagoya, and Fukuoka as well as cities off the mainland like Sapporo and Okinawa.
+While their prices might be a little higher compared to budget airlines, Singapore Airlines has direct flights to cities like Tokyo, Osaka, Nagoya, and Fukuoka.
+They also have a seasonal route to Sapporo that runs from November to February.
 Your airfare comes with 25kg check-in baggage, wider seats, meals and drinks, and other full-service perks in the form of airline freebies.

-We found flights to Fukuoka, Nagoya, and Osaka to be the cheapest ones offered by SIA.
+We found flights to Nagoya and Osaka to be the cheapest ones offered by SIA.
 Since these cities are connected via the super-efficient Shinkansen, you could fly to these cities and start your journey from there instead.

 Book cheap flights to Japan on Singapore Airlines.